Thursday, April 5, 2012

 It's a two pronged problem.
 First I have to look at all the things that are in my current closet that I didn't wear this winter and then I am going to look at all the things in my summer closet that I didn't wear last summer, but for some inexplicable reason, held onto anyway.

 Why is it so difficult to purge?
-As a Personal Shopper, I will sometimes visit clients closets to help them edit them.
+As a former Personal Shopper, and now Co-Owner of Mary Jane Denzer in White Plains, I will sometimes visit clients closets to help them edit them.
 No doubt about it, it's a lot easier to tell someone else, "it's got to go", then self impose the same stringent guidelines.

 It's much less painful to pitch trendy, less expensive items, purchased knowing they have limited shelf life, then designer duds that simply no longer feel current.
 For sure, the latter are the ones that ping pong back and forth, season after season.